Mrymna/Surgery_procedures/Neuronexus/mount_probe_on_microdrive.md

 Take pictures or notes of what you are doing and always keep the same orientation.
 This will simplify your data analysis.

+In the case of 1 X 64 probes, we rotate them so that the shanks are closer to the shuttle.
+The recording sites should not visible from the back of the mouse.

 ### Grab the probe with a holder

 The best way to manipulate probes that have large PCB is with a printed probe grabber attached to the stereotaxic frame.
 Attach the probe connector to the back of the probe grabber.